zzzprojects/EntityFramework-Classic/docs/pages/features/query-filter.md

 That is because both loaded customers are the same object instance.
 You can use `AsNoTracking` or use a new context instance if you need the customer with his invoice filtered.

-That is not a bug, that’s how the `ChangeTracker` works.
+That is not a bug, that's how the `ChangeTracker` works.

 ```csharp
 using (var context = new EntityContext())